Multi-Ligament Knee Surgeon

 Are you a candidate for multi-ligament knee surgery?

 Schedule an office consultation with Dr. Yau today.

-Recovery and Rehabilitation Following Multi-Ligament Knee Surgery
+What is the Recovery and Rehabilitation Following Multi-Ligament Knee Surgery?

 Recovery from this type of severe injury and complex surgery is often lengthy.
 Most patients take nine to twelve months to recover to their full potential.
 Some patients may have residual stiffness or subtle instability despite surgical correction.
 A brace will be required for the first six to eight weeks after surgery.
 Physical therapy rehabilitation program will begin crucial in restoring function after multi-ligament knee reconstruction.
 Patients are instructed to follow the rehabilitation instructions carefully throughout their recovery to ensure optimal outcome.